vishalpant/AWS-Samples/Architecture/3-tier-web-app/README.md

 - **Monitoring**
     - Setup monitoring dashboards which shows the critical application metrics.
     - Setup notifications for any business critical failure.
+- **Tagging**
+    - Add tags to identify resources helpful in BI
+- **Disaster Recovery**
+    - Plan and implement the disaster recovery for the application